stephenreid321/lumen/README.md

 If using a custom domain with Heroku you'll also have something like `www.yourdomain.org CNAME yourappname.herokuapp.com`.
 You can also make use of [wwwizer.com](http://wwwizer.com)'s free naked domain redirect `yourdomain.org A 174.129.25.170`.

-### 5. Configuration
+### 5. Further app configuration

 Visit www.yourdomain.org for the first time.
 (You should be automatically logged in as an administrator.
 If not, sign in with the email address 'admin@example.com' and the password 'lumen'.)
 Change the admin name, email address and password.

-Click 'Lumen configuration' in the footer and complete the configuration.
-You're done!
+Click 'Lumen configuration' in the footer and customise as you please!

 ## Switching mail servers